MicrosoftDocs/powerapps-docs/powerapps-docs/user/add-activities.md

 ### Add a phone call

 1. Open the record that you want to add the activity to.
-For example, open a contact record.

 2. In the **Timeline** section, select **Add info and activities** ![Add activities](media/add-activity-button.png "Add activities button") > **Phone Call**.